datartathon/gitting-started/README.md

 When creating a new project on your local machine using git, you'll first create a new repository (or often, 'repo', for short).

 To use git we'll be using the terminal.
 If you don't have much experience with the terminal and basic commands, check out [this tutorial](https://towardsdatascience.com/a-quick-guide-to-using-command-line-terminal-96815b97b955).

+> If you are using Windows I highly recommend using [Git Bash](https://gitforwindows.org/) or [Windows PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7) as both these tools are syntactically similar to Linux and Mac.
+Personally, I run Ubuntu on Windows using [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) and [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701#activetab=pivot:overviewtab).

 To begin, open up a terminal and move to where you want to place the project on your local machine using the cd (change directory) command.
 For example, if you have a 'projects' folder on your desktop, you'd do something like: